CasualYT31/WebWars/src/types/README.md

    f.
 Tile: blank, except if the unit that has this movement type happens to be on a tile, in which case the type of tile that the unit is currently located on.
    g.
 Terrain: blank, except if the unit that has this movement type happens to be on a tile, in which case the type of terrain that the tile has.
    h.
 Unit: the type of unit that has this movement type.
    i.
-Weapon: the primary weapon of the unit that has this movement type, if the unit type has a weapon.
+Weapon: the weapon/s of the unit that has this movement type, if the unit type has any.
 6. **Structure**:
    a.
-Commander: blank, unless the structure is owned, in which case the primary commander leading the faction that owns the structure.
+Commander: blank, unless the structure is owned, in which case the commander/s leading the faction that owns the structure.
    b.
-Weather & Environment: current.
+Weather: current weather/s.
    c.
+Environment: current environment.
+   d.
 Faction: blank, unless the structure is owned, in which case the faction that owns the structure.
-   d.
+   e.
 Movement: N/A^.
-   e.
+   f.
 Structure: N/A\*.
-   f.
+   g.
 Tile: N/A^.
-   g.
+   h.
 Terrain: N/A^.
-   h.
+   i.
 Unit: N/A^.
-   i.
+   j.
 Weapon: N/A^.
 7. **Tile**:
    a.
-Commander: blank, unless the tile is owned, in which case the primary commander leading the faction that owns the tile.
+Commander: blank, unless the tile is owned, in which case the commander/s leading the faction that owns the tile.
    b.
-Weather & Environment: current.
+Weather: current weather/s.
    c.
+Environment: current environment.
+   d.
 Faction: blank, unless the tile is owned, in which case the faction that owns the tile.
-   d.
-Movement: blank, unless the tile is occupied, in which case the first unit in the occupancy list's movement type will be given.
+   e.
+Movement: blank, unless the tile is occupied, in which case each unit in the occupancy list's movement type will be given.
 (In Advance Wars, only one unit can occupy a tile at a time, but on reflection, I do not see a reason why we should program this limitation into the core engine - this could open the door to features such as allowing air units to fly over ground units).
-   e.
+   f.
 Structure: blank, unless the tile makes up part of a structure, in which case the name of the structure.
-   f.
+   g.
 Tile: N/A\*.
-   g.
+   h.
 Terrain: The type of terrain this tile has^^ (^^: this is a bit redundant, seeing as a tile type always has a fixed terrain type associated with it).
-   h.
-Unit: blank, unless the tile is occupied, in which case the type of the first unit in the occupancy list.
    i.
+Unit: blank, unless the tile is occupied, in which case the type/s of the unit/s in the occupancy list.
-Weapon: blank, unless the tile is occupied and the first unit in the occupancy list has at least one weapon, in which case the type of the primary weapon.
+   j.
+Weapon: blank, unless the tile is occupied, in which case the type/s of the weapon/s across every unit in the occupancy list.
 8. **Terrain**:
    a.
 Same as Tile, except terrain and tile are reversed.
 9. **Unit**:
    a.
-Commander: blank, or the primary commander of the faction that owns the unit.
+Commander: blank, or the commander/s of the faction that owns the unit.
    b.
-Weather & Environment: current.
+Weather: current weather/s.
    c.
+Environment: current environment.
+   d.
 Faction: blank, or the faction that owns the unit.
-   d.
+   e.
 Movement: the movement type of this unit.
-   e.
+   f.
 Structure: blank, unless the unit occupies a tile and it forms part of a structure, in which case the name of the structure.
-   f.
+   g.
 Tile: blank, unless the unit occupies a tile, in which case the name of the tile type.
-   g.
+   h.
 Terrain: blank, or the name of the tile type's terrain type.
-   h.
+   i.
 Unit: N/A\*.
-   i.
-Weapon: blank, or the primary weapon type^^ (^^: since unit types can't dynamically choose what weapons they have - there wouldn't be a need to anyway seeing as weapons can change any of their properties on a per-unit type basis).
+   j.
+Weapon: blank, or the weapon type/s^^ (^^: since unit types can't dynamically choose what weapons they have - there wouldn't be a need to anyway seeing as weapons can change any of their properties on a per-unit type basis).
 10. **Weapon**:
     a.
 Commander - Terrain: ditto as Unit, replace "unit" with "unit that has this weapon."
     b.
 Unit: the type of unit that has this weapon (remember that a weapon can be shared across many different types of units).